Area of SpecializationGlobal Health, Health Policy, Social Determinants of Health

 - O’SULLIVAN MG, GOODRICH JA, OBASANJO IO, GOODRICH JA.
 NUTRITIONAL MODULATION OF PLASMA-LIPIDS IN MALE CYNOMOLOGUS MONKEYS – PROFOUND EFFECT OF SOY PROTEIN BUT NOT DEALCOHOLIZED RED WINE.
 CIRCULATION 1995; 92:1677-1677

-- Board Secretary, US National Committee for UN Women (2015 to Present)
+Board Treasurer, US National Committee for UN Women